ruslo/0/docs/git.rst

 Same with the ``git log --pretty=oneline`` output.

-On github summary can be used as a topic of the pull request.
+On GitHub summary can be used as a topic of the pull request.
 So it will looks ugly too:

 .. image:: /images/github-pull-request-long-summary.png